Farm to School Models

 Research studies show that kids eat

-school and at home if they attend a school with a Farm to School program.
-Incorporating locally grown foods into
+foods at school and at home if they attend a school with a Farm to School program.
+Incorporating locally

-school meals allows more fresh fruits and vegetables to be served to students.
-To promote and bring awareness to
+grown foods into school meals allows more fresh fruits and vegetables to be served to students.
+To promote and

 The U.S. Department of Agriculture provides grants